telamonian/ocudump/README.md

     - `cmake ..`
     - `make`
 - The c++ library will now be at {your_build_directory}/src/c/libocudump_lib.a
-- To make the Python bindings, also do
-    - `make ocudump_cython`
-- The python module will now be at {your_build_directory}/src/cython/ocudump_cython.so
+- The python module will now be at {your_build_directory}/src/cython/ocudump.so

 # how to test
 - To test the c++ library, after you run `make` in your build directory you can then run